6 Best Homeowners Insurance Companies in Louisiana of 2025

 While homeowners insurance covers some storm damage to your home, it typically doesn't cover outside flooding.
 This makes flood insurance in Louisiana a critical consideration for those in high-risk areas.

-Given the long hurricane season in Louisiana, residents in coastal communities may not want to choose too high of a deductible.
+Given Louisiana's long hurricane season, coastal community residents may not want to choose a deductible that is too high.

 Compare quotes